mcpkg-io/pkg/README.md

 There is no special setup required to create private packages.
 The permission management is done within the package settings page.

+## Contributing 🧙

+If you want to contribute to this project, please feel free to create any pull request, but please consider reading our contribution guidelines first.

+## Server Integrations 🔌

+Currently we're still busy creating the core cli application, including the website, but we've already planned an plugin integration for Minecraft servers bringing `/pkg` available as in-game command.

+The plugin itself wraps the cli command and bringing some additional quality of life tools, like in-game plugin reloading.

 ## License 🧑‍⚖️

 Package, also known as pkg, and all content on this repository are released under the [MIT license](LICENSE).